Foods That Are Bad for Your Heart

 If baking at home, switch from white flour to wholemeal, reduce the sugar and try using liquid plant oils instead of butter or margarine.

-Hot dogs, sausages, salamis, and luncheon meat have high amounts of salt, and most are high in saturated fat.
+Sausages, salamis, and luncheon meat have high amounts of salt, and most are high in saturated fat.

 White rice, bread, and pasta